THE APPLICATION PROCESS FOR SDP2017 WILL OPEN IN NOVEMBER 2016.

-We are delighted to announce that the fourteenth Oxford Internet Institute (OII) Summer Doctoral Programme (SDP) will be held at the OII, Oxford from 4-15 July 2016.
+We are delighted to announce that the fifteenth Oxford Internet Institute (OII) Summer Doctoral Programme (SDP) will be held at the OII, Oxford: the dates are still to be confirmed.

 The aim of the programme is to bring together up to 30 advanced doctoral students engaged in dissertation research relating to the Internet and other ICTs.
 By sharing their work and learning from leading academics in the field, students can enhance the quality and significance of their thesis research and create a peer network of excellent young researchers.
 There will also be an opportunity to connect with alumni from previous years, ensuring that the benefits of the OII SDP network are passed on to this year’s cohort.